If you were into learning Spanish, you’d have encountered the DELE Vs SIELE proficiency exams.

 The acquisition of different languages offers many perks.

-Of all the foreign language choices, Why consider learning the Spanish language?
+Of all the foreign language choices, why consider learning the Spanish language?

 With 20 official Spanish-speaking nations, it is far and away one of the most popular international languages.